Liberty Tree Mall

 The Liberty Tree Mall is a shopping mall in Danvers, Massachusetts, U.S., managed by the Simon Property Group.
-It is anchored by Kohl's, Total Wine & More, AMC Theatres, Marshalls, Old Navy, and Best Buy, along with one vacant anchor left by A.C.
-Moore.
+It is anchored by Kohl's, Total Wine & More, AMC Theatres, Marshalls, Old Navy, Sky Zone, and Best Buy, along with Aldi.

-Simon Property Group owns one third of the common area of the mall, between Kohl's and Best Buy; the right-hand area of the property from Best Buy to Staples is owned by Target; and the property from Kohl's to Dick's Sporting Goods is owned by New England Development, the mall's original developer.
+Simon Property Group owns one-third of the common area of the mall; the Michaels Strip Mall, and the entire interior space between Kohl's and Best Buy.
+The right-hand area of the property from Best Buy to Staples is owned by Target.
+The property from Kohl's to Dick's Sporting Goods is owned by New England Development, the mall's original developer.

 History

 Construction began in 1969, and the mall opened with a dedication ceremony on February 21, 1972.
 The mall was renovated and expanded first in 1980 and again in 1993.
 The mall is located less than a mile away from the Northshore Mall in Peabody, although both malls are primarily owned and managed by Simon Property Group.
 Since the 1980s, the Liberty Tree Mall has focused more on the discount end, whereas the Northshore Mall has focused on the mainstream/upscale end, thus enabling them to coexist semi-peacefully.
 Ann & Hope, one of the former anchor stores of the mall, opened in 1969 before the mall was completed.
 Lechmere was the mall's other anchor, which opened with the rest of the mall in 1972.

 The name Liberty Tree derives from the local version of Boston's Liberty Tree, which originally stood in downtown Boston.
 During the early years of the mall, a large metal tree stood at the center court to commemorate the Liberty Tree.
 The sculpture was a featured exhibit in the New England Pavilion at the 1964–65 New York World's Fair and was designed by Albert Surman, who died in 2010.
 The sculpture was removed in 1992 to make room for renovations to the mall and was later scrapped in 1993.

 In 1980, a food court was added that included restaurants such as The Roast House and The Fairgrounds.
 A Marshalls was added during the 1980s, and has been in the mall since then.
 Marshalls is the only remaining original anchor store.
 Filene's Basement, which subleased a portion of the Lechmere space in 1983, moved to the Northshore Mall in the 1990s.
 Sports Authority and Old Navy were added after the 1993 food court-hallway expansion.
 Sports Authority closed in 2016, after the company filed for bankruptcy, and was replaced with SkyZone.